ErdemOzgen/DevSecOps-Vault/README.md

 ## SAST

-Static code review tools working with source code and looking for known patterns and relationships of methods, variables, classes and libraries.
-SAST works with the raw code and usually not with build packages.
+Static code analysis is a method of analyzing code without actually executing it.
+This is in contrast to dynamic code analysis, which involves analyzing code as it runs.

+Static code review tools scan the source code to identify issues such as coding errors, security vulnerabilities, and performance issues.
+The tools typically work by analyzing the syntax and structure of the code to identify potential problems.
+The analysis may involve examining variables, functions, and code flow to determine potential issues.

+In the context of security, static analysis tools are often referred to as Static Application Security Testing (SAST) tools.
+SAST tools work by analyzing the raw code to identify potential vulnerabilities.
+This is in contrast to Dynamic Application Security Testing (DAST) tools, which analyze the code as it runs.

+The text notes that SAST tools usually work with the raw code and not with build packages.
+This means that SAST tools analyze the code before it has been compiled or packaged into a final product.
+This is important because it allows the tools to identify potential vulnerabilities before they become part of the final product.

+Overall, the text describes how static code review tools work with source code to identify potential issues and vulnerabilities.
+SAST tools are a specific type of static analysis tool that focuses on identifying security vulnerabilities.
+By working with the raw code, SAST tools can identify potential issues before they become part of the final product.

 | Name | URL | Description | Meta |
 | :---------- | :---------- | :---------- | :----------: |